Skip to Main Content

 Content Writer

-Leah is a Content Writer for Groundworks with nearly ten years of experience working in the foundation repair industry.
+Leah is a Content Writer for Groundworks with more than ten years of experience working in the foundation repair industry.
 Her experience ranges from working with homeowners to find the right solution to training inspectors and staff.
 In her background as a Michigan journalist, she gained invaluable insight into people's lives throughout our state.
 Leah lives in metro Detroit with her husband and two sons.

 *Disclaimer: “Concrete leveling” means the process by which cracked, uneven concrete is stabilized, and in many cases lifted, by means of PolyRenewal™ polyurethane foam.
 Foundation Systems of Michigan does not guarantee that PolyRenewal™ can make your concrete perfectly level.